Japan’s No.1

 [Update 27 Nov 2024] This deck has now begun to decline due to the rise of decks which pose difficult matchups for the Charizard ex deck.
 Examples of such unfavorable matchups include the Dragapult ex, Regidrago VSTAR, Palkia VSTAR/Dusknoir, and Palkia VSTAR/Terapagos ex decks.

 [Update 4 Oct 2024] The emergence of a new deck variant has restored the Charizard ex deck to metagame relevance.
-This variant includes the Technical Machine: Evolution from Future Flash [SV4M] to accelerate the deck’s setup via earlier evolution as well as the Thorton card from Lost Abyss [S11] for flexibility and pivoting options.
+This variant includes the Technical Machine: Evolution card from Future Flash [SV4M] to accelerate the deck’s setup via earlier evolution as well as the Thorton card from Lost Abyss [S11] for flexibility and pivoting options.

 [Update 13 Sep 2024] Despite a solid showing at Worlds, this deck is likely to significantly fall off once the new Pokémon TCG tournament season begins at the upcoming Baltimore Regionals.
 This is because the current metagame prioritizes decks which set up their primary attackers quickly—something that isn’t possible with this deck simply because Charizard ex is a Stage 2 card.
 Hence, time might very well be running out on this iconic deck’s stint at or near the top of the meta once and for all.